 This way you’ll be able to invest early, as you won’t wait for a good time to start (low prices), which means you’ll have more time and thus growth to profit from⁴.
 You also won’t suffer from a bad investment date (high prices), as you’ll spread your investment over time.

 It’s useful to take a quick look at the compound effect:

 Compound interest is the addition of interest to the principal sum of a loan or deposit, or in other words, interest on interest.

-This effect is the secret weapon of investing, as it’s basically saying the more you make, the more you make.
+This effect is the secret sauce of investing, as it’s basically saying the more you make, the more you make.

-With this secret weapon, you’ll be able to increase your profits without even having to put in more of your own money.
+With this ingredient, you’ll be able to increase your profits without even having to put in more of your own money.
 You have to reinvest your money.
 Some funds do this automatically, but you should definitely reinvest all the money you make from investing (at least in the beginning) to increase your future profits and make use of the compound effect.

 This article is probably best summarized by this sentence:

 Use a reinvesting index fund/ETF combined with a savings plan.

 Using our axiom that the economy in general is constantly rising over long-enough periods of time, we can conclude that it’s easiest and safest to profit from that general rise by using an index fund/ETF.
 It’s also smart to spread the investment over time by using a savings plan.
 By reinvesting the profits we can leverage the compound effect.